working-group-two/engineering-blog/pages/blog/_posts/2020-12-11-forbidden-lore-hacking-dns-routing-for-k8s.md

 We had to rearrange things a little in order to terminate SSL on nginx and not at the registry so that nginx would be able to read the headers, but that was straightforward.

 In our initial tests from the laptop, this worked great.
 However it quickly transpired that this was the only place it worked from.
-Where we needed it to work from - the Kubernetes nodes - didn’t run Docker, they run `docker-shim` on top of containerd, and HttpHeaders [are not implemented yet](https://github.com/containerd/cri/issues/1400).
+Where we needed it to work from - the Kubernetes nodes - didn’t run Docker, they run ``docker-shim`` on top of ``containerd``, and ``HttpHeaders`` [are not implemented yet](https://github.com/containerd/cri/issues/1400).
 Back to the drawing board.

 # Solution 2c: nginx routes on auth header